-I asked for one their horses.
+I asked for one of their horses.
 They in return asked if I’ve ever rode one before.

 I lied: “of course!”

-And with a crack of a whip I held on for dear life.
-The poor bastard I was sitting on was somehow galloping as if I was trying to outrun a jaguar.
-From the sound of crackling pavement to that of rustling sand, I slowly caught on that I was in the middle of the Sahara desert.
-Just my horse and I in the blind.
+And with a sound of a whip breaking through the cold air, my life would change forever.
+My horse raced off and so did my heart, and I held on for dear life.
+The poor bastard I was sitting on was galloping away as if we were trying to outrun a jaguar: we were outrunning fate.
+From the sound of crackling pavement to that of rustling sand, I slowly caught on that I was in the middle of the Sahara desert: Just my horse and I in the blind.